 Following treatment, further specimens will be taken to see whether the MRSA has been removed.
 Three clear specimens are usually required.
 Treatment may be repeated if unsuccessful the first time.

 8 How will I be affected if I have MRSA?

-You will be cared for in a single room until the colonisation or infection has cleared.
-This is called barrier nursing.
-While you are being barrier nursed, you are welcome to go into the garden where there is no risk of infecting others.
-If you would like to go into the Pilgrim Room (chapel), please speak to your doctor or nurse.
+You will be cared for in a single room until the colonisation or infection has cleared, with staff caring for you with gloves and aprons.
+This is called contact or isolation precautions.
+You are welcome to go into the garden where there is no risk of infecting others.
+If you would like to go into the Pilgrim Room please speak to your doctor or nurse.